Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-- The procurement process flow are the steps followed in the procurement process or procurement cycle.
+- The procurement process flow outlines the steps followed in the procurement cycle.

-- The procurement process flow lets you visualize each stage in the process for more visibility.
+- The procurement process flow lets you visualize each stage in the process for more visibility and understanding.

 - The three main types of procurement processes are direct, indirect, and service.